Elgenzay/jason.json/README.md

 # jason.json

 This is a dynamic resume site.
-Content is pulled from [a JSON file](https://github.com/Elgenzay/jason.json/blob/main/web/static/data/sample.json) and rendered with [Tera](https://crates.io/crates/tera).
+Content is pulled from [a JSON file](https://github.com/Elgenzay/jason.json/blob/main/static/data/sample.json) and rendered with [Tera](https://crates.io/crates/tera).

-## Unix setup
+## Setup
 Clone and build:
 `cd` to your preferred project directory and run:
 ```sh